Date: November 2016

 I recently wrapped up a large website project, and it’s a good one to use as a case study.
 I migrated JohnEnglander.net from Drupal and rebuilt it on WordPress using the Divi theme.

 John Englander is an author, oceanographer, and sea level rise expert.
 He gives talks around the world and also works directly with businesses and governments to help them understand and prepare for rising sea levels.
-I am really happy to be involved with his website, because climate change is an important issue to me and this is the best way I can personally contribute.
+I was really happy to be involved with his website, because climate change is an important issue to me and this is the best way I can personally contribute.

 This is one of those projects where, if I lived in the corporate world, I would say there were multiple “stakeholders” that I had to account for.